vigiloauth/vigilo/docs/user_guide/configuration/docker.md

         volumes:
          # Mount your YAML configuration file into the container
          - ./<path to your yaml config>:/app/vigilo.yaml

+         # Mount your cert and key files into the container.
+         # Note: Only use when HTTPS is enabled.
+         - ./<path to cert file>:/app/server.cert
+         - ./<path to key file>:/app/server.key
         environment:
           # Tell the container where to find the YAML config
           VIGILO_CONFIG_PATH: /app/vigilo.yaml